Rishurajgautam24/Chatbot-PDF-Youtube_Comments/README.md

 This project allows users to extract comments from YouTube videos, upload PDFs and query their contents, and interact with these data sources using a chatbot-like interface powered by an LLM (Language Model) from LM Studio.

+You need to download LM Studio first,then download the ```microsoft/Phi-3-mini-4k-instruct-gguf/Phi-3-mini-4k-instruct-q4.gguf``` Model then Start the server of it

 ## Features

 1. **Fetch YouTube Comments**